gideonsngo/DevOpsProjects/Client-Server Architecture with MySQL/Implement a Client-Server Architectures using MySQL DMS.md

 - `-h server_host`: The public IP address of the `mysql server` instance.
 ![image](https://github.com/gideonsngo/DevOpsTraining/assets/74353147/932f9dc8-6b28-4c03-ac9d-c6eb44d4047f)

 You should now be able to connect to the MySQL server from the MySQL client using the new user account.
+> [!NOTE]
+> Kindly Note that if you run into errors connecting to the mysql-server from the client you should consider including an inbound rule to allow ICMP on the mysql-server instance.

 ### Step 9: Perform SQL queries to confirm connection
 Use the following command to show the databases: